NYC TV Mounting Insights

 How to Choose the Right TV Mount for Your NYC Apartment

 New Yorkers live with tight spaces, landmark walls, and co-op rules that make TV mounting feel complicated.
-With the right bracket and anchoring plan, you get a sleek floating screen without risking damage to plaster, brick, or rebar-filled concrete.
+With the right bracket and anchoring plan, you get a sleek floating screen without risking damage to plaster or brick.
+We do not mount into rebar-filled concrete walls or ceilings and recommend a specialist if that's your surface.
 Below is the same evaluation process ArtFixPro crews use before every appointment.

 ArtFixPro technician aligning a TV mount in a Manhattan apartment